Strasser-Pablo/scheduler-plugins/README.md

 ## HyperAI Plugin Makefile

 The repository also includes full support for the **HyperAI** plugin, which connects to a Python gRPC server for advanced node scoring.
 The plugin supports both standalone service and sidecar deployment architectures.

+**Protocol Note:**
+The HyperAI plugin now sends the full Pod and Node specs as JSON strings in the gRPC request, not just names.
+See `pkg/hyperai/README.md` for details and proto example.

 ### HyperAI Architecture Options